Connecting with Vulnerable road users – a public health inspired approach to motorcycle safety

 Evidence and Evaluation

+Our approach was data-driven but also measured engagement.
 We evaluated the campaign’s success using a number of signals online – shares on social media platforms from various authorities including local policing neighbourhood social media channels, main police force internal and external channels across the UK, to press releases, TV pick-up and local motorcycle group engagement.

 This showed a reach of almost half a million views of the main campaign video.
 Further shares by other sector authorities and national partners increased impact further, with up to 2 million annual users reached.
 ‘Users’ mentioned here had just taken part in a speed awareness or other educational course, providing a powerful context for the campaign to land.
 A continuing cycle of engagement allows the campaign to live on well beyond launch.

 This approach to measurement helped us understand both outcomes and engagement and the ongoing impact on behaviour change for road users on two wheels or more.
+In 2024, we saw a 10% reduction in road traffic collisions at junctions involving motorcycles across Surrey & Sussex compared with the 3-year average.

-My advice to other communicators would be to always prioritise empathy, seek to understand the root causes of issues, and build strong partnerships within the community.
+I believe that effective communication in the public sector requires not only data and informed strategy but also genuine, authentic connection with the audience.
+My advice to others looking to develop an impactive campaign which gets the required outcome is to prioritise empathy, seek to understand the root causes of issues, and build strong partnerships within the community.
 This holistic approach demonstrates how public health principles can be effectively applied to road safety initiatives, leading to more meaningful engagement and ultimately, safer roads for everyone.